 - 1 tsp sugar

 - Separate the egg yolks and whites.
-Mash the yolks in a bowl and dice the egg whites into small chunks (you can also mash altogether, but this will result in a fluffier sandwich).
+Mash the yolks in a bowl and dice the egg whites into small chunks (you can also mash them together, but this will result in a fluffier sandwich).

-- Add the egg whites and red onion to the bowl, and mix to combine.
+- Add the egg whites and onion to the bowl, and mix to combine.
 Add salt, pepper, sugar, mayonnaise, and mustard.
-Mix together with a spoon until everything is well combined.
+Mix together with a spoon until well combined.